Vows & Covenants

 In the Bible, vows are promises made to God.
 Vows to God were sometimes used to establish covenants between people.
 A covenant is a voluntary, mutual agreement made between people.
 Malachi 2:14 refers to marriage as a covenant.

 After a vow was made, it was to be performed (Psalm 50:14).
 Vows, therefore, were to be made only after careful consideration (Proverbs 20:25 ) and in keeping with what pleased God (Leviticus 27:9-27).
-However Old Testament law allowed vows to be annulled through the process of redemption (Leviticus 27:1-25), which involved the payment of money.
+However Old Testament law allowed vows to be annulled through the process of redemption (Leviticus 27:13,15,19), which involved the payment of money.
 The Law allowed redemption of property, animals, and individuals (slaves, prisoners, indentured relatives) who were legally obligated to God or in bondage for other reasons.
-This law offered a merciful release from bondage.
+This law offered a merciful release from the bondage of a vow.

 “Her husband may confirm or nullify any vow she makes….
 If, however, he nullifies them some time after he hears about them, then he is responsible for her guilt.”
 (Numbers 30:13,15)